MahmoudSoliman922/trip_handler_rails/README.md

 # Trips Handler

-The purpose of this evaluation task is to make a simple CRUD operations on the trips table as well as inserting trips locations.
+The purpose of this project is to make a simple CRUD operations on the trips table as well as inserting trips locations.

 ## System dependencies